 2800 E. Observatory Rd., Los Angeles, CA 90027

-The Griffith Observatory is celebrating the Autumn Equinox on September 22nd.
-This Observatory offers brief talks twice a day — at local noon (not the same as 12:00 pm) and sunset.
+The Griffith Observatory is celebrating the Autumn Equinox on Thursday, September 22nd.
+The observatory offers brief talks twice a day — at local noon (not the same as 12:00 pm) and sunset.
 These events are free.
 Check the website for details.

 Pretend City Children’s Museum